Sudarshana Hanuman - sight of whom is auspicious

 The name “Andu Alakkum Ayyan”

-The Lord of this kshetra is known by the name “Andulakkum Ayyan” is seen in a reclined posture with a measuring jar as pillow and palm leaf and a writing instrument in His hand.
+The Lord of this kshetra is known by the name “Andulakkum Ayyan” and is seen in a reclined posture with a measuring jar as a pillow and palm leaf and a writing instrument in His hand.
 There is an interesting legend as to how the Lord got this name and why He is seen in this posture.

 Tirumangai Azhwar is one of the twelve Azhwars who had sung hymn in praise of Lord Vishnu.
 He was renovating the Srirangam temple.
 He had exhausted all the money he had during the renovation of Srirangam temple.
 He was short of money to pay the wages for the workers.
-He prayed to Lord for money.
+He prayed to the Lord for money.
 Lord directed him to a place on the banks of Kollidam and asked Azhwar to come there to collect the money.
-Azhwar found a trader there wearing a turban holding a measuring bowl (marakkal), palm leaf and writting instrument (Ezhuthani).
-The trader told Azhwar that Lord Ranganatha had sent him to help Azhwar and asked him his need.
+Azhwar found a trader there wearing a turban holding a measuring bowl (marakkal), palm leaf, and a writing instrument (Ezhuthani).
+The trader told Azhwar that Lord Ranganatha had sent him to help Azhwar and asked him about his needs.
 Tirumangai required money from him to pay wages for the workers.
 The trader said that he had no money but the Marakkal he had would fulfill the need.
-He told that he could measure the sand by this bowl and give it as wages.
+He said that he could measure the sand by this bowl and give it as wages.
 For the worker who had worked sincerely the wages will be in gold and for insincere workers it will be only sand measured by the bowl.
 Azhwar accepted the condition.
 Many got their wages as sand only.
 The workers felt that the trader was a magician and began to attack him.
-The Lord who was in the disguise of trader decided to give dharshan to Azhwar and began to run, Tirumangai Azhwar chased him.
+The Lord who was in the disguise of a trader decided to give darshan to Azhwar and began to run, Tirumangai Azhwar chased him.
 The trader stopped at this place and the trader-Lord appeared in His true form with writing palm leaf and with the Ezhuthani.

 Similarity of Adhanur and Srirangam

-Sri Veera Sudarshana Anjaneya Temple,Adhanur,Tamil Nadu Both these kshetras are located between river Cauvery and Cullrum.
+Sri Veera Sudarshana Anjaneya Temple,Adhanur,Tamil Nadu Both these kshetras are located between River Cauvery and Cullrum.

 Kaveri River floods